abnazhor/abnazhor/README.md

 ### ¡Hola! 👋
 My name is Jorge, I'm a web developer and future software engineer from Spain.
 - 🔭 I'm currently working on [Palathea](https://palathea.com) and [Grafema](https://beta.grafema.app/).
-- 🌱 I'm currently learning about ✨ Svelte/Svelte-kit ✨ and ✨ Prisma ✨.
+- 🌱 I'm currently learning about ✨Svelte/Svelte-kit✨ and ✨Prisma✨.
 - 📫 How to reach me?
 Ask whatever you want [right here](https://github.com/abnazhor/abnazhor/issues).

 <!--